TheTextAdventurer/Dat-File-Breakdowns/Adventureland.md

 ```
 *Actions*
 ```
-Print message 'In 2 words tell me at what...like: AT TREE' set 3 flag drops item 'Rusty axe (Magic word `BUNYON` on it)(index:11' into current room
+Print message 'In 2 words tell me at what\.\.\.like: AT TREE' set 3 flag drops item 'Rusty axe (Magic word `BUNYON` on it)(index:11' into current room
 ```